Economic Populism in a Globalised World

 H1.25, Caulfield Campus, Monash University, Melbourne

-As in previous years, the workshop will be as informal as possible to encourage colleagues, especially PhD students, to share and receive feedback on their current research.
-The theme of the 2018 workshop will be “Economic Populism in a Global World,” and we invite scholars to submit papers on pressing contemporary developments, including the rise of populism, nationalism and protectionism across the world, however, scholars are welcome and encouraged to submit papers on any topics in IPE, broadly understood.
-The workshop will be structured as a single stream and, in addition to single papers, we welcome proposals for multi-paper panels on key IPE topics, as well as for roundtable submissions.
-There is no need to prepare a full written paper in order to present at the workshop.
-We ask colleagues submitting panels to consider maximizing the diversity of participants with respect to gender, ethnicity/race/indigeneity, seniority/rank, institution and intellectual perspective.
+As in previous years, the workshop was as informal as possible to encourage colleagues, especially PhD students, to share and receive feedback on their current research.
+The theme of the 2018 workshop was “Economic Populism in a Global World,” and we invited scholars to submit papers on pressing contemporary developments, including the rise of populism, nationalism and protectionism across the world, however, scholars were welcomed and encouraged to submit papers on any topics in IPE, broadly understood.
+The workshop was structured as a single stream and, in addition to single papers, we welcomed proposals for multi-paper panels on key IPE topics, as well as for roundtable submissions.
+We asked colleagues submitting panels to consider maximizing the diversity of participants with respect to gender, ethnicity/race/indigeneity, seniority/rank, institution and intellectual perspective.

 AIPEN Higgott Prize

-The AIPEN Richard Higgott Journal Article Prize for the best journal article in IPE by an Australia-based scholar, will be formally awarded during the workshop.
+The AIPEN Richard Higgott Journal Article Prize for the best journal article in IPE by an Australia-based scholar, was formally awarded during the workshop.

-As is now a cherished tradition, we will hold an informal workshop dinner on the evening of 8 February 2017.
-The dinner will be sponsored by the School of Social Sciences at Monash University.
+As is now a cherished tradition, we held an informal workshop dinner on the evening of 8 February 2017.
+The dinner was sponsored by the School of Social Sciences at Monash University.

-To encourage PhD students to attend the AIPEN workshop and present their work, we will offer five small grants to assist inter-state PhD students with their travel expenses.
-The grants will be awarded on a competitive basis to PhD students who should indicate their interest when submitting their abstract to the workshop.
+To encourage PhD students to attend the AIPEN workshop and present their work, we offered five small grants to assist inter-state PhD students with their travel expenses.
+The grants were awarded on a competitive basis to PhD students who indicated their interest when submitting their abstract to the workshop.